juxor/afaq/markdown/append32.md

 What does all this mean?
 Simply that Trotskyists recognise, implicitly at least, that the workers' state is not, in fact, the simple tool of the workers.
-Rather, it is the means by which "socialism"_ will be imposed upon the workers by the party.
+Rather, it is the means by which "socialism" will be imposed upon the workers by the party.
 If workers do not practice mutual aid and federation in their day-to-day running of their lives, then how can the state impose it if it is simply their tool?
 It suggests what is desired _"by all of the working people as a whole"_ (nearly always a euphemism for the party in Trotskyist ideology) is different that what they actually want (as expressed by their actions).
-In other words, a conflict exists between the workers' and the so-called "workers' state"_ \-- in Russia, the party imposed **its** concept of the interests of the working class, even against the working class itself.
+In other words, a conflict exists between the workers' and the so- called "workers' state" \-- in Russia, the party imposed **its** concept of the interests of the working class, even against the working class itself.

 Rather than indicate some kind of failure of anarchist theory, the experience of workers' self-management in both Spain and Russia indicate the